 - Heat a large, heavy skillet over medium-high heat.
 Add 1 tablespoon oil to pan; swirl to coat.
 Add half of beef; cook 8 minutes or until well browned, turning to brown on all sides.
 Place browned beef in an oven-proof pot; sprinkle with ⅛ teaspoon salt.
-Repeat procedure with remaining 1 tablespoon oil, remaining beef, and ⅛ teaspoon salt.
+Repeat with remaining 1 tablespoon oil, remaining beef, and ⅛ teaspoon salt.
+Set aside.

 - Melt butter in the same frying pan; add onions to pan; cook 1 minute on each side or until browned.
 Add onions to the oven-proof pot.

 - Add garlic to pan; sauté 1 minute.
 Add tomato paste; cook 1 minute, stirring constantly.
 Add 1 cup wine, scraping pan to loosen browned bits; cook 2 minutes or until half of liquid evaporates.
 Add stock and pepper; bring to a simmer.
 Nestle thyme sprigs into liquid.
 Add beef into the pot; top beef mixture with mushrooms; scatter carrots over top.

 - Cover with a lid and cook in oven (300 degrees) for 3 hours, or until meat is tender.